terra-money/docs/docs/migration/exchange-faq.md

 ### Will there be an LUNC node upgrade release on 05/27?

-There will be no upgrades released for the Lunc node.
+There will be no upgrades released for the Luna Classic (LUNC) node.
 Only the new 2.0 chain will have a node release.

 ## Luna and tokens